 A hippogriff has the head, wings and fore-claws of a griffin (which are really those of an eagle except that a griffin has large pointed ears) attached to the hind end of the body of a horse.

 Holly was used to adorn temples and sacred palaces and its name is derived from the word holy.
 Holly is also an emblem of truth in heraldry.

 Holly branches are emblazoned sheaves of holly or holly branches of three leaves.
 The term ‘branch’ is actually a bit of misrepresentation, though, because the ‘branch’is actually just three leaves tied together.

 Horses are considered very spirited, powerful and beautiful animals.
 They were thought of like brave warriors: highly skilled fighters who loved victory and were miserable when conquered.

 The horse signifies readiness to act for one’s country.
-It is also a symbol of speed, intellect and virility.
+In heraldry, it is also a symbol of speed, intellect and virility.